hakerdefo/pmiab/README.md

 ### Usage :

 Open terminal and rum 'pmiab'.
 That's all you have to do for now. pmiab will create a backup of original hosts file on the first run and save it read-only in your home directory with the name '.hosts-system'.
-Next pmiab will download four adblocking hosts files from the sources mentioned earlier and after removing crufts-duplicates it will save the ultimate adblocking hosts file in your home directory as '.hosts-block'.
-Now you have to copy the adblocking hosts file with the following command,
+Next pmiab will download four ad-blocking hosts files from the sources mentioned earlier and after removing cruft-duplicates, it will save the ultimate ad-blocking hosts file in your home directory as '.hosts-block'.
+Now you have to copy the ad-blocking hosts file as your system hosts file with the following command,
 ```sh
 $ sudo cp ~/.hosts-block /etc/hosts
 ```
 That's it.
-Restart your browser if it's running, clean browser's cache and enjoy a smooth, ad-free browsing.
+Restart your browser if it's running, clean browser's cache and enjoy a smoother, safer and ad-free browsing.

 ### Credits :